watzon/watzon/README.md

 I'm a software developer with a passion for open source, new technologies, and learning.
 If you're here, browsing my Github portfolio you'll probably notice a number of different languages in use, including lesser known ones like [Crystal](https://crystal-lang.org), [Zig](https://ziglang.org), and [Nim](https://nim-lang.org).
 This is because I love experimenting with new technologies that have the possibility of improving my performance or general happiness as a developer.

-I am currently employed by [Truvy](https://truvy.com), but I'm always working on side projects in my free time.
+I am always working on side projects in my free time.
 Here are a few that I'm especially proud of:

 #### Tourmaline